lukefairbank/iBrew/source/distro/README.md_parts/README_part1.md

 ### MacOS
   * [MacOS](https://dl.dropboxusercontent.com/u/12474226/64/iBrew.dmg)

+By default, make sure that you give access in system preferences, security & privacy!
+The app is NOT signed and will NOT run until you give permission.

-Once you start the app from the MacOS package (drag it to your application folder first) it will auto link iBrew in your terminal.
+Once you start the app from the MacOS package (drag it to your application folder first) it will auto link iBrew in your terminal (due to a bug, this only works if you have brew installed, please run `sudo ln -s /Applications/iBrew.app/Contents/MacOS/iBrewConsole /usr/local/bin/ibrew`).
 Open a terminal and run ```ibrew``` and you're all set, good to go!

 _it creates a soft symlink to /usr/local/bin/ibrew,... :-)_